Miniature Art: From Ancient Manuscripts to Modern Jewellery Design

 Figure 5.
 An illustrated folio from a Qajar manuscript: The prophet Muhammad, Qajar Iran, 19th century

-Illuminated manuscripts were highly valued throughout the Middle Ages and Renaissance.
-At the time when the printing press was invented, around 1440, the printed books became major competitors to illuminated manuscripts.
-This has led artists to produce separate miniature paintings for patrons, which were usually objects of devotion or luxury goods for connoisseurs.
+Illuminated manuscripts were highly prized throughout the Middle Ages and Renaissance.
+However, with the invention of the printing press around 1440, printed books became strong competitors to these manuscripts.
+In response, artists began creating standalone miniature paintings for patrons, which were often used as devotional objects or luxury items for connoisseurs.

 Figure 6.
 Jean Clouet (c.1485-90?- 1540/41), François, Dauphin of France (1518-36), c.1526, watercolour on vellum on card, 6.2 cm. diam., Royal Collection Trust/ HM Elizabeth II 2017

-In the 18th century one of the most important technical innovations in portrait miniature painting took place.
-Namely, by then vellum was most commonly used as a support for portrait miniatures and was replaced with ivory (figure 7).
-This shift is credited to Venetian painter Rosalba Carriera.
+The 18th century witnessed one of the most significant technical innovations in portrait miniature painting.
+Until then, vellum was the most commonly used material for supporting portrait miniatures, but it was gradually replaced by ivory (see figure 7).
+This shift is credited to the Venetian painter Rosalba Carriera, who popularized the use of ivory, enhancing the luminosity and delicacy of the miniatures.

 Figure 7.
 Eliza Izard (Mrs. Thomas Pinckney, Jr., 1784–1862), 1801, by Edward Greene Malbone, American, 1777–1807); Watercolour on ivory; 2 7/8 x 2 3/8 inches;